scipy-latinamerica/scipyla2017/organization/tracks.md

   Papers may also, but are not required to, review evidence for or against the hypotheses identified.
 Hypotheses papers can be up to 4 pages in length.

-- Review articles: review articles are articles that summarize the current state of understanding on a topic.
+- Review articles: Review articles summarize the current state of understanding on a topic.
 A review article surveys and summarizes previously published studies, rather than reporting new facts or analysis.
+The conference encourages submission of industrial experience and tool demonstrations in this category.
+Review articles can be up to 10 pages in length.
   Review Articles teach about:
   * the main people working in a field
   * recent major advances and discoveries
   * significant gaps in the research
   * current debates
   * ideas of where research might go next

+Research papers will be judged for technical novelty and scientific merit.
+Any previous publication in any form must be explicitly identified and cited on the first page of the submission.
+Papers in all other categories will be judged on novelty, clarity, accessibility, and suitability for a high quality presentation and discussion at the workshop.

 Submissions may be accompanied by data papers and video papers complementing the subjects discussed.